bceln/bchdp-docs/docs/index.md

 ## Participation
 BC’s small libraries, archives, museums, galleries and historical associations applying for BCHDP grants are eligible to receive BC ELN support during the grant application process.
 Additionally, organisations can access no-cost hosting for their BCHDP-funded materials in the [Arca provincial digital repository](https://bchdp.arcabc.ca/) through the [BCHDP-Arca Hosting Initiative](https://bceln.ca/services/shared-services/bchdp-arca-hosting-initiative).

+The Early Notice Survey for the 2025-26 grant cycle is now open.
+If your organization is considering applying for a BCHDP grant in the upcoming cycle, please fill out this short Notice of Intent Survey: [https://surveys.bceln.ca/limesurvey/index.php?r=survey/index&sid=769458&lang=en](https://surveys.bceln.ca/limesurvey/index.php?r=survey/index&sid=769458&lang=en).

-The Early Notice Survey for the 2025-26 grant cycle will open in July 2024.
-In the meantime, interested parties are welcome to contact us with any questions or requests for support at **digisupport[at]bceln.ca**.
+Early notice responses will be accepted until **August 6, 2024**, but the earlier notice you provide the more support we can provide.Interested parties are also welcome to contact us with any questions or requests for support at **digisupport[at]bceln.ca**.

 ## BCHDP grant applicants benefitting from BC ELN support
 !!! bchdp "2021/22"